 During the podcast I referred to, Professor Baar mentioned that he was involved in pretty much all the research on collagen supplementation and tissue repair.

 I took this as an off-hand comment that was a bit of an exaggeration.
-But when I started going down the rabbit-hole of looking through all the research (partially stimulated through my own issues with patellar tendinopathy which was effecting my basketball and powerlifting), I realized it was no exaggeration.
+But when I started going down the rabbit-hole of looking through all the research (partially stimulated through my own issues with patellar tendinopathy which was effecting my own performance in basketball and powerlifting), I realized it was no exaggeration.

 I even went out of my way to search for some research in the area that I thought he wouldn’t have been involved in.